OsoSuerte/yelp/README.md

 ## Overview
 Yelp was built with PyCharm 2020.3.3 running Python 3.9.1.

-Yelp is designed to clean and shape data related to restaurants and their attributes.
+Yelp is designed to clean and shape data related to restaurants and their attributes provided by Yelp.com.
 This project will look at different characteristics of restaurants and try to determine which have the greatest impact on their reviews.
 With this information, we will build a model using linear regression.
 This model will help us determine what attributes have the most direct impact on a restaurant’s reviews.
 With this information, we can plug information about a new restaurant into the model and see a prediction of what kind of reviews the restaurant can expect.

 ## Imports
 Libraries that must be imported to python environment for code to run successfully